yejinannachoi/yejinannachoi.github.io/airline-passenger-satisfaction.md

 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 10px;">The predictive model provides actionable insights into passenger satisfaction before passengers begin their journey.
 Airlines can use the model to identify key passenger satisfaction drivers.</div>
 <div style="font-size:16px; font-family: 'Source Sans 3', sans-serif; margin-bottom: 10px;">
   <ul>
-    <li><code>Customer Type</code> : Disloyal customers are twice as likely to be dissatisfied.</li>
+    <li>Customer Type: Disloyal customers are twice as likely to be dissatisfied.</li>
     <ul>
       <li>Offer loyalty programs that build engagement through points systems, personalized newsletters, and discounts.</li>
     </ul>
-    <li><code>Type of Travel</code> : A significant percentage (90%) of personal travelers, particularly those traveling in Economy or Economy Plus class, report lower satisfaction levels.
+    <li>Type of Travel: A significant percentage (90%) of personal travelers, particularly those traveling in Economy or Economy Plus class, report lower satisfaction levels.
 These travelers often rate inflight services such as food, drink, and baggage handling poorly.</li>
       <ul>
       <li>Offer additional value-added services, such as assisting with luggage handling or providing waste bags, to improve their travel experience</li>
       </ul>